xcp-ng/xcp-ng-org/docs/xostor/xostor.md

 - The replication/place count must be equal to 1, 2 or 3.
 -
 :::warning
-Changing the replication factor after creating Xostor is not possible, as it can lead to significant issues and is therefore not supported.
+Changing the replication factor after creating XOSTOR is not possible, as it can lead to significant issues and is therefore not supported.
 :::

 :::warning